GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

    a valid trial token with every page load.
 -  **For users of early Chrome releases**
-   When a feature is approved to ship in a given release, it will progress through Canary and Beta channels before reaching Stable.
+   When a feature is approved to ship in a given release, it will progress through Canary and Beta channels before it reaches Stable.
 The feature will be turned on by default for all users of those channels.

 {% Aside 'caution' %}
-Chrome offers the ability for users to opt-out of Privacy Sandbox trials in browser settings, so Privacy Sandbox features may not be turned on for all your users, even if the page they're viewing provides a valid origin trial token.
+Chrome offers users the ability to opt-out of Privacy Sandbox trials in browser settings.
+Users who opt-out will not have Privacy Sandbox features turned on, even on pages which provide a valid origin trial token.
 {% endAside%}

 ### I registered for an origin trial, but the API isn't working on my site